geekan/MetaGPT-docs/src/en/guide/tutorials/integration_with_open_llm.md

   model: 'llama2'
 ```

-The complete route of ollama chat interface `http://127.0.0.1:11434/api/chat`, `OLLAMA_API_BASE` only needs to be configured to `http://127.0.0.1:11434/api`, and the remaining part is filled by `OllamaGPTAPI`. `OLLAMA_API_MODEL` is the actual value of the request parameter `model`.
+The complete route of ollama chat interface `http://127.0.0.1:11434/api/chat`, `base_url` only needs to be configured to `http://127.0.0.1:11434/api`, and the remaining part is filled by `OllamaGPTAPI`.

 ## Optional, repair LLM output